Bodysbobb/bodysbobb.github.io/_pages/about.md

 With a strong foundation in **data analytics and econometrics**, I have worked extensively with **large datasets, predictive modeling, and economic simulations**, supporting both policy development and business strategy.
 My expertise spans **trade policy analysis, computational economics, and data programming**.

-Beyond academia, I serve as the **Chief Financial Officer & Head of Data Analytics** at AMATA Production Co., Ltd. Previously, I was a **Business Data Analyst at Unilever Thailand**, where I specialized in **market analytics, forecasting, and consumer behavior analysis**.
+Beyond academia,  I am a co-founder and serve as the **Chief Financial Officer & Head of Data Analytics** at AMATA Production Co., Ltd., Thailand.
+Previously, I was a **Business Data Analyst at Unilever Thailand**, where I specialized in **market analytics, forecasting, and consumer behavior analysis**.

 I am a proud recipient of the **prestigious Anandamahidol Foundation scholarship**, awarded by the Thai government.
 My work integrates **economic theory, big data analytics, and strategic insights**, driving informed decision-making in both research and industry.